 - If the files were added from a secondary device, make sure it is still connected and remains connected until the video is exported.

-Following the steps in this article should help you to resolve video export issue sin Movavi Video Editor.
+Following the steps in this article should help you to resolve the video export issue sin Movavi Video Editor.
 Do let us know which solution worked for you in the comments.

 Frequently Asked Questions